 • Add more orange extract if needed

-• Add color of your choice (a drop of orange gel in this case)
+• Add colour of your choice (a drop of orange gel in this case)

 Make sure to drop comments if you tried this recipe at home.